 An online training may qualify as “in-person” when these measures are met: content is provided via synchronous, interactive online sessions with a trainer and learners visible on screen; trainers must be licensed and work within their scope of practice; and include in-person, skills demonstration for training developed by the Oregon Health Authority for epinephrine, glucagon, and for medication to treat adrenal insufficiency.

-{If the district plans to provide for, and administer a short-acting opioid antagonist, this bracketed language is highly recommended.
-If the district does not intend to provide and/or administer this medication, there is no requirement to include this language.}

 Including district personnel who have not received medication administration training.

 For nonprescription medication that is not approved by the Food and Drug Administration (FDA), see requirements in 6.a.(2)(d).